tannerbohn/tannerbohn.github.io/ideas.markdown

     - hypothesis: short term memory stores filters (pattern recognizers), which at night are transferred to neocortex
     - how do functional modules form in brain?
     - for deep brain stimulation (external) experiment, what if you could visualize accuracy by aiming it into a liquid crystal or ferric suspension?
+  - Decision tree based off of answers to "why" questions.
+What is the root of a tree for some person?
+  - come up with method for evaluating speed of learning/memorizing methods
+  - test non-conscious memory
+    - given an item, m, to remember, flash an item, m', and then a red or green dot and then user has to press button as soon as change occurs
   - where does Maslow's hierarchy of needs come from?
     - does it always appear for complex conscious beings?
     - love & belonging and esteem seem unique to humans (provided by evolution), however the following may apply generally to intelligent entities: